cinemascience/pycinema-readthedocs/docs/source/usage.rst

    :align: center

-The `discover` application creates a focus-plus-context view of the dataset, with linked windows allowing quick inspection of details from larger datasets:
+The `discover` application creates a focus-plus-context view of the dataset, with view of the entire dataset (1), and a linked view of the selected data (2).

 .. code-block:: console